api-platform/docs/getting-started/angularjs.md

 in its documentation.
 Once configured, Restangular will work with the JSON-LD/Hydra API like with any other standard REST API.

-Then edit `app/app.js` file to register Restangular and configure it properly:
+Then edit `app/app.js` file to register Restangular and configure it properly as explained [in the dedicated documentation chapter](../core/angular-integration.md):

 ```javascript
 // app/scripts/app.js